Poison Ivy, Oak & Sumac Itch Relief

 The rash from poison ivy, oak, and sumac usually go away by itself in about one to two weeks.
 Many people utilize common home remedies for poison ivy like cool baths, lotions, and cold compresses.

 If these home remedies are not enough to soothe the itch, TriCalm Extra Strength Itch Relief Spray can help stop the itching sensation.
 Because TriCalm is a steroid-free poison ivy treatment, you can use it as much as needed to stop the itching.
-This is especially important for sufferers of poison ivy since less scratching means less blisters.
+This is especially important for sufferers of rashes from poison ivy, poison oak, or poison sumac since less scratching means less blisters.

 Most people feel relief with TriCalm ant-itch spray for anywhere between two to six hours, although individual results may vary.
 If the affected area becomes hot, red, and swollen, contact your doctor immediately.
 This could indicate that you’ve developed a bacterial infection that will need to be treated with antibiotics.